chrlic/nginx-appd-metrics/README.md

 ### Start the OpenTelemetry collector

+#### Prepare the collector configuration

 OpenTelemetry collector can be started standalone, but the easier method is using OpenTelemetry Operator to handle the collectors lifecycle.
-In the directory `nginx/auto/instrument` is a file `collector.yaml` with an example how to run a collector with all the features we need, i.e. getting metrics out of Nginx traces and sending them to AppDynamics event service (Analytics).
+In the directory `nginx/auto/instrument` is a file `collector.yaml` and `collector-metrics-only.yaml` respectively with an example how to run a collector with all the features we need, i.e. getting metrics out of Nginx traces and sending them to AppDynamics event service (Analytics).

+1) If you need both traces and metrics (requires OTel ingestion on AppDynamics controller side)

 There are following parameters in the `collector.yaml` file that need to be changed based on the target AppDynamiccs controller environment:

 * `<CONTROLLER-ACCOUNT>` - typically something like *company* in front of .saas.appdynamics.com